fishros/yolov5_ros2/README_EN.md

 # YOLO_ROS2

-Based on YOLO (V5/V7), YOLO_ROS2 is a ROS2 wrapper that allows users to perform 3D spatial object detection and grasping operations using provided model files and camera parameters.
+Based on YOLOV5, YOLO_ROS2 is a ROS2 wrapper that allows users to perform 3D spatial object detection and grasping operations using provided model files and camera parameters.

 ![YOLO_ROS2](https://img-blog.csdnimg.cn/592a90f1441f4a3ab4b94891878fbc55.png)